FPC PLAN FOR IN-PERSON WORSHIP

 What does Worship look like?

-- We continue to celebrate the Sacrament of Communion on first Sundays but will not pass out the bread or cup.
+- We continue to celebrate the Sacrament of Communion on first Sundays but will not distribute the bread or cup.
 Plastic containers with bread and juice can be picked up from a table outside the sanctuary.

 - For those who choose to worship from home, we continue to offer online worship.
 For those in the sanctuary, we try to keep the technical equipment as inconspicuous as possible.

 Summary of Safety Measures